Chern classes from Morava K-theories to $p^n$-typical oriented theories: Introduction

-The ring of coefficients of algebraic cobordism $\Omega^*$ in zero characteristic is isomorphic to the Lazard ring classifying formal group laws.
-For any formal group law $F_R$ over a commutative ring $R$ the presheaf of rings $\Omega^* \ot_\LL R$ is an oriented theory where the map $\LL\rarr R$ corresponding to $F_R$ and the identification $\Omega^*(pt)\cong \LL$ are hidden in the notation.
-Such theory is called a free theory.
-For a smooth variety $X$ the $R$-module $\Omega^*(X)\ot_\LL R$ is generated by classes of projective morphisms to $X$, however, finding a sufficiently nice set of relations is an unsolved problems with $K_0$ and $\CH^*$ being well-known exceptions.
-Nevertheless despite the lack of geometric description of free theories (and Morava K-theories in particular), there are tools to calculate operations between them.
+Another universal property of algebraic cobordism permits to introduce many new cohomology theories.
+The ring of coefficients of $\Omega^*$, at least over fields of zero characteristic, is isomorphic to the Lazard ring classifying formal group laws.
+For any formal group law $F_R$ over a commutative ring $R$ the presheaf of rings $\Omega^* \ot_\LL R$ is an oriented cohomology theory, called free theory, where the map $\LL\rarr R$ corresponds to $F_R$.
+Well-known examples of free theories are Chow groups and K-theory $\KK$ obtained via the additive and the multiplicative formal group laws over $\ZZ$, respectively.